By Wendy Stoltz / Last Modified On January 15, 2023

 Having a gluten-free cherry pie in my house is dangerous.
 I will eat it until it's gone and I won't share a bite.
 You'll see my doing drive-by bites with a fork (you've done this, admit it!), eating it for breakfast, snack, lunch, and afternoon snack.
 You get the idea.

-You’re going to appreciate how straight forward this recipe is.
+You're going to appreciate how straight forward this gluten-free cherry pie recipe is.
 You can following the recipe as is, or use canned cherry pie filling.
-Also, if you don’t keep the flours called for on hand you can use a gluten-free flour mix.
+Also, if you don't keep the flours called for on hand you can use a gluten-free flour mix.

-Bobs Red Mill works best in my gluten-free pie crust recipe, just omit the xanthan gum called for in the gluten-free pie crust recipe as Bob’s Red Mill 1-to-1 gluten-free flour blend already has it included.
+Bobs Red Mill 1-to-1 Gluten-Free Flour Blend (not their all purpose gf flour blend) works best in my gluten-free pie crust recipe, just omit the xanthan gum called for in the gluten-free pie crust recipe as Bob's Red Mill 1-to-1 gluten-free flour blend already has it included.

 Gluten-free cherry pie can be intimidating.
 If you're not interested in making gluten-free pie crust from scratch you can purchase pre-made pie shells from the store and still use this gluten-free cherry pie filling recipe.
 I encourage you to make your own gluten-free pie crust though as it's less expensive to make and you know exactly what's going into the crust.